OpenTechSchool/python-data-intro/core/csv.md

     "Cappuccino","No,Yes - Frothy,No"
     "Affogato","No,No,Yes"

-It's a common way to transfer data between programs like Spreadsheet software, where the data is tabular.
+It's a commonly used format to get data in and out of programs like Spreadsheet software, where the data is tabular.

 Python comes with a [CSV module](http://docs.python.org/3/library/csv.html) which provides one way to easily work with CSV-delimited data: